-The other important part of earnings is investment gains.
-This lumpy part of earnings has historically been a strength for Fairfax - the pet insurance and Resolute sales in 2022, and the Ambridge Partners sale in 2023, being three recent examples.
+The other important part of earnings is asset monetizations and investment gains.
+This lumpy part of earnings has historically been a strength for Fairfax - the pet insurance and RFP sales in 2022, and the Ambridge Partners sale in 2023, being three recent examples.
 We should expect Fairfax to continue to deliver solid (but lumpy) investment gains moving forward.

-My current estimate has Fairfax on track to deliver record earnings of \$170/share in 2023.
+My current estimate has Fairfax on track to deliver record earnings of around \$160/share in 2024.